ChristosKonstantas/IEEE-1857.2-lossless-audio-coding./README.md

 # IEEE-1857.2-lossless-audio-coding.
 *It works very well, but to do it in realistic scenarios we must consider C++ implementation of the IEEE 1857.2 encoder and decoder as long as the functions that are being used.
-If you would like to participate in this you can directly communicate with me*
+If you would like to participate in this you can directly communicate with me.
+Same techniques can be used for ECG signal lossless compression.*

 Run IEEE_1857dot2.m file from your directory.